Philadelphia International Airport: History

 In July 1999 the Pennsylvania Department of Transportation (PennDOT) and several U.S. federal government agencies selected a route for the connecting ramps from Interstate 95 to the Terminal A-West complex, then under development; the agency tried to avoid the John Heinz National Wildlife Refuge at Tinicum.
 K/B Fund II, the owner of the International Plaza complex, formerly the Scott Paper headquarters Scott Plaza, objected to the proposed routing, saying it would interfere with International Plaza development.
 It entered a filing in the U.S. Court of Appeals for the Third Circuit to challenge the proposed routing.
 In 2000, the airport attempted to acquire the complex for $90 million but Tinicum Township commissioners stopped the deal from going forward, citing concerns of a loss of tax revenue for the township and the Interboro School District, which serves Tinicum, as well as noise pollution concerns.

 In 2002 construction on the controversial new entrance ramps went forward.
 The new ramps eliminated the traffic signal and stop intersections previously encountered by northbound I-95 motorists who had to use Route 291 to the airport.
 The project consisted of six new bridges, more than 4,300 linear feet of retaining walls, and 7.7 lane miles of new pavement.
 The project also included new highway lighting, overhead sign structures, landscaping and the paving of Bartram Avenue.
 Also under the project, PennDOT resurfaced I-95 between Route 420 and Island Avenue and built a truck enforcement and park-and-ride facility.
 In 2003 Terminal A-West opened, with a 1,500-space parking garage.
 Construction of the terminal was funded by airport revenue bonds sold by the Philadelphia Authority for Industrial Development.

 By 2005 two studies dealt with expanding runway capacity at PHL: the Runway 17–35 Extension Project EIS and the PHL Capacity Enhancement Program EIS.
 Completed in May 2009, the Runway 17-35 Extension Project extended runway 17–35 to a length of 6500 ft, extending it at both ends and incorporating the proper runway safety areas.
 Other changes made with the Runway 17–35 Extension Project included additional taxiways and aprons, relocation of perimeter service roads, and modifications to nearby public roads.

 The status of Philadelphia as an international gateway and major hub for American Airlines and the growth of Southwest Airlines and other low-cost carriers have increased passenger traffic to record levels in the mid-2000s; in 2004 28,507,420 passengers flew through Philadelphia, up 15.5% over 2003.
 In 2005, 31,502,855 passengers flew through PHL, marking a 10% increase since 2004.
 In 2006, 31,768,272 passengers travelled through PHL, a 0.9% increase.

-US Airways commenced a nonstop link between Philadelphia and the Middle East in July 2009, operating an Airbus A330 service to Tel Aviv.
-Following the merger with American Airlines, the latter carrier continued to fly the route.
-However, the flight never performed well financially, leading American Airlines to end it in early 2016.
+US Airways commenced a nonstop flight to Tel Aviv in July 2009.
+It operated an Airbus A330 on the route.